-$$WACC = Wd x Kd + We x Ke$$
+$$WACC = Wd \times Kd + We \times Ke$$

-We and Wd are, respectively, the weights of equity and debt - We is of 32.3%, and Wd of 67.7%.
+We and Wd are, respectively, the weights of equity and debt typically observed at the sector.
+We is of 32.3%, and Wd of 67.7%.
 These numbers derive from the typical leverage of similar projects in the sector in Brazil, based on the rules for available long term loans from Brazilian Development Bank (BNDES - from the Portuguese Banco Nacional de Desenvolvimento Econômico e Social).
 BNDES is the major provider of long-term loans in the country; it supplies the financing for small to large scale projects.
 Long-term loans are scarcely provided by commercial banks, and in general, these entities do not have competitive rates compared to the BNDES.
 The use of BNDES' structure is in accordance with paragraph 18, Annex 5, EB62, since it represents the typical debt/equity finance structure observed in the sector.